PaulAlbert31/RandLoRA/README.md

 ## Citation

-If your work benefited from our research, please consider citing the paper.
+If your work benefited from our research, please consider citing our paper.

 ```bibtex
 @article{2024_arxiv_RandLoRA,